uwcirg/wahs-environments/README.md

   - [Redis](https://redis.io/)
 - [Log Server](https://github.com/uwcirg/logserver)
 - [Screener](https://github.com/uwcirg/asbi-screening-app)
+  - Note:  details of the assessment - how to architect and link the six instruments, and the fact that Tatiana told Siece they were not properly called "screeners" (which I may have misunderstood, and which I misunderstood in the opposite direction from Emily!)

 ## Setup
 Clone this repo to your desired location and follow Setup steps in [`dev`](./dev/README.md), to setup a development deploy, or [`prod`](./prod/README.md) for a production deploy.